10-Min Jump Rope Cardio Workout to Burn Fat and Lose Weight

 Beginning a jump rope fitness routine: If you are looking to begin a jumping rope fitness routine, follow the suggestions below to ensure you get off to a great start with minimal risk of injury.

 Choosing the right size jump rope: The proper jump rope for you depends upon your height.
 Take the handle of the jump rope in each hand and stand on the center of the rope with your feet side-by-side.
 The tips of the handles that do not have the rope attached should be facing toward the ceiling.
-The tips of the handles should reach your under arms.
+The tips of the handles should reach your underarms.
 If they do not, the rope is too short.
-If they reach past your under arms, the rope is too long.
+If they reach past your underarms, the rope is too long.

 Proper shoes for jumping rope: Your shoes should fit snugly and provide proper arch support in order to reduce the risk of injury to your ankles and arches.
 A good quality, all-purpose fitness sneaker is ideal.

-Body position: When jumping rope, always maintain proper upright posture.
+Body position: When jumping rope, always maintain a proper upright posture.
 Do not lean forward or backward to distribute your body weight properly.

 Jumping speed and height: You should jump at a speed that is comfortable for you.
 Beginners may have to start at a slow to moderate pace.
 As your skill builds, you can increase your speed to a moderate or fast pace.
 To avoid injury, only do this when you are fully comfortable with the mechanics of rope jumping.
-Jump only high enough so that it does not cause a harsh impact to your ankles or knees when you land back on the floor.
+Jump only high enough so that it does not cause a harsh impact on your ankles or knees when you land back on the floor.
 You should be jumping only high enough for your feet clear the rope

 Instructions for jumping rope